 When mice get in, they can cause many issues.
 They can damage property, spread illness, and create unpleasant noises and smells.
-We're sure you would agree, your Elizabethtown home is definitely better without mice chewing holes, spreading bacteria, and leaving their waste everywhere.
+We're sure you would agree, your Elizabethtown home is better without mice chewing holes, spreading bacteria, and leaving their waste everywhere.
 While we could list off many ways to mitigate the threat of rodents, the goal of this document is to give you insight into the behaviors of mice as it relates to infestation prevention.
 The more you know about mice, the more successful you will be at keeping them out.

 Which Mouse Gets In?